Blerim Krasniqi: Skënderbeu

 With 6 months remained in his contract with Apolonia, Krasniqi signed a pre-contract with Skënderbeu to join the club in Summer transfers window.
 Later on, the Skënderbeu's coach Ilir Daja was looking forward for a striker to compete with Ali Sowe and convinced the club to approach him for the winter transfers window.
 On 8 January 2018 Krasniqi gave the club last goodbye to join Skënderbeu the following day.
 Skënderbeu paid €15,000 to Apolonia and both clubs agreed that the later would keep 20% of his card.
 Then the following day Krasniqi went to Antalya, Turkey where the club was in preparatory stage and signed a 3.5 year contract.

 Krasniqi made his league debut for the club on 26 January 2018 in a 2–0 away loss to Luftëtari.
 He was subbed on for Emiljano Vila in the 85th minute.
 His first score-sheet contribution came later on 4 March during the 4–0 home win over Laçi, with Krasniqi scoring the fourth of the match in 84th minute, just eight minutes after he had been subbed on.

 He played 9 league appearances during the second part of 2017–18 season as Skënderbeu won the championship for the 7th time in the last 8 seasons, marking Krasniqi's first silverware.
 In 2017–18 Albanian Cup, he made 3 appearances as substitute, but did not play in the final, in which the team won 1–0 to Laçi for their first ever trophy.
 The success also meant that Skënderbeu had completed the domestic double for the first time in history.

 Krasniqi was projected as a starter in the lineup by the newly appointed manager Orges Shehi ahead of 2018–19 season following the departure of Ali Sowe.
 He began the season by playing full-90 minutes in the 2018 Albanian Supercup match against Laçi, being a constant threat to the opposite defenders as the team won 3–2 at Elbasan Arena.
 His performance was goodly received by the media.
 He opened his scoring account for the 2018–19 season on 17 September in the 2–0 win at Flamurtari.

 Mioveni

 On 19 August 2022, Krasniqi joined Liga I club Mioveni.

 International career

-Krasniqi received his first Albania under-21s call up by coach Alban Bushi for a gathering between 14–17 May 2017 with most of the players selected from Albanian championship.
+Krasniqi received his first Albania under-21s call up by coach Alban Bushi for a gathering between 14 and 17 May 2017 with most of the players selected from Albanian championship.